-Defendant took Simonelli’s trade secret under the guise of contractual agreement, knowingly used those secrets outside the agreement to build their business and failed to compensate plaintiff as per the agreement.
+Defendant took Simonelli’s trade secret under the guise of contractual agreement, knowingly used those secrets outside the agreement to build their business, and failed to compensate the plaintiff as per the agreement.

-- Second cause of action– Breach of Contract
+- The second cause of action– Breach of Contract

-- Third cause of action – Breach of Good Faith and fair dealing
+- The third cause of action – Breach of Good Faith and fair dealing

-Defendant owed the duty of good faith and fair dealing implied from the TCS America agreement which also prohibited the defendant from misusing and misappropriating Plaintiff’s trade secrets.
+The defendant owed the duty of good faith and fair dealing implied from the TCS America agreement which also prohibited the defendant from misusing and misappropriating the Plaintiff’s trade secrets.

-Defendant fraudulently represented plaintiff that they will compensate to plaintiff for the work performed by plaintiff in building their business as an innovation consultancy.
-False representation were made by the Defendant so that plaintiff would continue to work for without proper pay.
+The defendant fraudulently represented the plaintiff that they will compensate the plaintiff for the work performed by the plaintiff in building their business as an innovation consultancy.
+The false representation was made by the Defendant so that plaintiff would continue to work for without proper pay.

 - Fifth Cause of action– Misrepresentation

 Defendants represented to Plaintiff that it would be compensated for its work in building Defendants’ consultancy infrastructure.

 - The sixth cause of action– Common Law Unfair Competition

 Access to the Plaintiff’s confidential information and trade secrets gives an unfair advantage to the Defendants in their competition with the Plaintiff’s.